Python3pkg/Nappy/wiki/Shell-Command.md

 # nr - the shell command
-This command started out very simply and evolved over time into a "do everything" command.
-I will illustrate what it can do by way of some examples rather than trying to exhaustively document it.
+This command provides shell-level access to almost the entire NumerousApp API.
+Accordingly it has a huge and overwhelming set of options; however, the basics are fairly straightforward.
+You can read and write metrics very simply with syntax like this:

+    % nr 4961219002925215768
+    17

+which is reading the value of a metric given by an ID (e.g., 4961219002925215768 in this case), and:

+    % nr -w 4961219002925215768 99
+    99

+shows how to write it.
+These two commands will suffice to integrate almost any application with NumerousApp at the shell level.
+Many more powerful operations are also possible with this command.

 ## Installation
 The file shell-cmd/nr is a simple wrapper and might not even be needed at all depending on how you installed everything.
-If you installed the numerous.py file using pip (or pip3) so that it is in your system library path then you can delete the "nr" file and rename "nr.py" to "nr" and just use the python file directly.
+Its sets PYTHONPATH to the appropriate directory and then invokes nr.py; if you installed the numerous library (numerous.py) using pip (or pip3) so that it is in your system library path then you can delete the "nr" file and rename "nr.py" to "nr" and just use that directly.

 If you installed the numerous.py file into your own personal directory tree somewhere (e.g., ~/lib/numerous.py) then you will want to keep the shell wrapper and edit it accordingly.
 This is all somewhat self-explanatory if you look at the files.